-The lecture will be streamed live here!
+The video of the lecture can be viewed here!

 William J. Barber, II is pastor of Greenleaf Christian Church in Goldsboro, North Carolina (since 1993) and past-president of the North Carolina conference of the NAACP (2005–2017).
 His ministry is devoted to social justice understood through the lens of the ethical and moral treatment of people as laid out in the Christian Bible, the Reconstruction and civil rights movements of the South, and the United States Constitution.